What You’ll Learn 🎥

 DS-CAM-175c, DS-CAM-320c

-The DS-CAM-175c, DS-CAM-320c are high-speed Gigabit-Ethernet cameras with the following key data:
+The DS-CAM-175c and DS-CAM-320c are high-speed Gigabit Ethernet cameras with the following key specifications:

 DS-CAM-175c: 178 fps @ VGA (640x480)